Guidance on expanded access clinical trials: Overview

 As expanded access clinical trials provide access to unauthorized drugs to a broader group of potential participants, they carry unique risks compared to other types of clinical trials.

-There is a risk that expanded access clinical trials may:
+Sponsors should ensure that expanded access clinical trials do not:

-Sponsors of expanded access clinical trials must meet all applicable regulatory requirements in their CTA and provide specific information in their protocol on the potential risks.
+Sponsors of expanded access clinical trials must meet all applicable regulatory requirements in their CTA and provide specific information in their protocol on these potential risks.
+See the section on addressing unique risks for more information.

 Note about guidance documents in general